 I often see very talented baroque bass colleagues in concert, on TV, on the internet, in conservatories and universities … and depending on which country you or they are in, you’ll see bass players playing overhand (“French”) or underhand (“German”).

-I’ve always wondered why lots of players – and not only bass players – seem to play appoggiaturas without thinking about why they are there, what they mean, and how they are supposed to be played.
+I’ve always wondered why lots of players – and not only bass players – seem to play appoggiaturas or grace notes without thinking about why they are there, what they mean, and how they are supposed to be played.
 Here’s an example.